wordofwarning/wordofwarning.org/current/2025/santana/index.md

 Content Warnings: please click [here](/warnings).

-Features: a contemporary dance performance work with varied content; occurs in Studio 1 on the ground floor, a studio space with raked seating.
+Features: a contemporary dance performance work with varied content, including spoken English and Portuguese language?; occurs in Studio 1 on the ground floor, a studio space with raked seating.

 Queries: please contact Word of Warning via <mailto:info@habmcr.com>